Cuyo, Palawan: Pre-colonial era

+Spanish era

+The Spaniards first discovered Cuyo in 1571 under the time of Miguel López de Legazpi.
+The encomienda system was then established in the island in 1580.

-In 1622, the Conde de San Agustín, together with five Spanish missionaries, colonised the island they named Cuyo.
+In 1622, the Conde de San Agustín, together with five Spanish missionaries, began formal missionary works in Cuyo to convert people to Christianity.
 The friendly character of the people proved to be a blessing to the Spaniards, who found it easy converting the native population to Catholicism.
 They immediately baptised some 500 inhabitants, however, many still regarded their indigenous Cuyonon religion as sacred and continued to perform Cuyonon rituals.
 The forest deity of the Cuyunon people was Diwata ang Kagueban (literally goddess of the forest), who was honored in a celebrated feast, periodically held atop of Mount Caimamis in Cuyo Island, and Neguno, the ancient god of the sea of earlier Cuyonons who was responsible for turning a greedy man into the first shark.
 When most of the natives were converted to Christianity during the Spanish Era, about 2/3 of the converted Cuyunon were still celebrating her feast, angering the Spanish imperialists.
 The situation led the Spanish authorities to intensify their evangelization and governance efforts, which included the forced Roman Catholic conversion of the Cuyonon people, burning of houses of non-Catholic Cuyonons, and massive slavery.
 Later, the Spanish called Diwata ng Kagubatan as Virgen Del Monte, in another bid to rebrand the deity as 'Catholic'.
 Prior to the institution of the Provincia de Calamianes, Cuyo was directly administered as part of the Island of Panay, while Coron islands were administered by the Spanish authorities of Mindoro.

 In 1636, a powerful fleet under the Muslim Datu Tagul raided Cuyo and other places in Palawan.
 In Cuyo, the Muslims attacked the church and clergy house.
 They set the town on fire and took with them prisoners including a priest, Fr.
 Francisco de Jesús María.
 They then sailed to Agutaya and Culion, where they pillaged and attacked defenceless civilians.
 The raiders abducted another priest from Culion, Fr.
 Alonzo de San Agustín, as he was saying Mass.
 A Spanish naval flotilla of six vessels and 250 men under Captain Nicolas Gonzáles met the returning pirates with their loot and booty on December 21, 1636.
 Datu Tagul was killed, 300 of his men captured, and 120 prisoners were freed.
 The two captured priests were killed.

+To defend from further encroaches of Moro pirates in Cuyo, Recollect and Augustinian missionaries built the Cuyo Church and Fort in 1680.
+In 1827, one of its bastions were demolished and in its place a bell tower was erected.

+In 1863, the first municipal schools were organized in Cuyo.

+American era

+During the American era, Cuyo was occupied in 1900 by American forces.
+Its first military governor was Captain Philips.
+In 1904, the island faced the worst fire disaster in its history.
+Cuyo would then encounter several epidemics from various diseases like cholera in 1908 and the Spanish flu in 1918.